HL7/davinci-alerts/source/pages/guidance.md

 ### Pushing Unsolicited Notifications to the Receiver or Intermediary

-As shown in Figure 4, When an event or request triggers a notification, the Sender creates a Da Vinci Notification Message Bundle and notifies the Recipient or Intermediary using the `$process-message` operation.
+As shown in Figure 4, when an event or request triggers a notification, the Sender creates a Da Vinci Notification Message Bundle and notifies the Recipient or Intermediary using the `$process-message` operation.

 {% include img-portrait.html img="$process_message_wf.svg" caption="Figure 4" %}

 - For this guide there is no expectation for a notification response message to be returned from the Recipient or Intermediary to the Sender.
 Therefore, the $process-message input parameters "async" and "response-url" are not used and the body of this operation is the message bundle itself.
-- In the context of the `$process-message` operation, the Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations beyond the http level response as defined in the in the FHIR specification.
+- In the context of the `$process-message` operation, the Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations beyond the http level response as defined in the FHIR specification.
 - There is no expectation that the data submitted represents all the data required by the Notification Recipient/Intermediary, only that the data is known to be relevant to the triggering event.
 The Notification Recipient/Intermediary can optionally fetch additional information from the patient's medical record using FHIR RESTful searches.
 The endpoint for this search may be known or supplied via the $process-message operation payload.

-We are actively seeking input input on whether or not to document how to  transmit endpoint data intended only for the immediate recipient (which may be the final recipient or an intermediary) recipient of the operation and to provides the recipient with the technical details for getting additional information from the medical record for the alert - Note that this has serious security implications as it may contain sensitive access information.
+We are actively seeking input on whether or not to document how to  transmit endpoint data intended only for the immediate  (which may be the final recipient or an intermediary)  and to provide the recipient with the technical details for getting additional information from the medical record for the alert - Note that this has serious security implications as it may contain sensitive access information.
 {:.note-to-balloters}

 - Not shown in figure 4, after the Intermediary successfully receives the notification, processes it and optionally searches and process the search results, it redistributes the data the end users.
 It **MAY** use FHIR messaging and the `$process-message` operation to do this or some other messaging protocol such as Direct, SMS or V2 messaging.
 Note that the Notification Intermediary **MAY** customize the content based on the end user (for example, withholding data that a particular care team member does not need).